vrushabhp7496-a11y/Nmap-basic-port-scan/README.md

 9. Min packet rate equal to 50 or more than 50 : --min-rate 50
 10. At least 100 probes in parallel : --min-parallelism 100

+---

+Here in this repo i have demonstrated all the necessary command and explanation regarding TCP scan.